finnix/finnix-live-build/README.md

 # Finnix live-build tools

-`finnix-live-build` is Finnix image build system, and is a wrapper around Debian Live's `live-build` system.
+`finnix-live-build` is Finnix's image build system, and is a wrapper around Debian Live's `live-build` system.

 ## Building